advertise

 Preparing for Your Juan de Fuca Marine Trail Hike

-Hiking the Juan de Fuca Marine Trail, a rugged 47-kilometer wilderness hiking trail, requires meticulous planning.
+Hiking the Juan de Fuca Marine Trail, a rugged wilderness hiking trail, requires meticulous planning.
 Here’s everything you need for this multi-day hike along the west coast of Vancouver Island.

 Essential Gear: